jupyterhub/jupyterhub-tutorial/docs/index.rst

 Getting Started with JupyterHub Tutorial
 ========================================

-This tutorial is based on Min Ragan Kelly's `PyData London talk <https://youtu.be/gSVvxOchT8Y>`_.
+This tutorial is based on Min Ragan Kelley's `PyData London talk <https://youtu.be/gSVvxOchT8Y>`_.

 JupyterHub References
 ---------------------